 - Slice 6 pats of butter

-- Flip the sandwich over so that the cheese is on the bottom and put 3 pats of butter on the bread
+- Flip the sandwich over so that the cheese layer will melt down into everything else and put 3 pats of butter on the bread

 - When the sandwich press is ready, put the sandwich in with the butter down.